alexandertoepfer/sqnfzy/README.md

 # Example

 Using the functionality provided by the library to find possible common plasmid features like T7 in adeno-associated virus sequences allowing for errors and gaps caused by mutations.
+Take a look at <code>example.cpp</code> for the complete code.
 [Addgene #107790-AAV9](https://www.addgene.org/browse/sequence/204876/)
 ```c
 std::string
 itemParse (sqn::Item<Dna5Sequence>& item)